noadrow/UV_methylation_chip/README.md

 ## UV_chip_2.ipynb
 A Jupyter notebook documenting the initial stages of the simulation script.

+## grep_by_list.sh
+Useful, for example, when you need specific BED sequences but only have a list of CpGs

+# intersection
+> bedtools intersect -a $1 -b $2 > out1.bed
+> bedtools intersect -a $2 -b $1 > out2.bed

+## pipe_run.sh
+Similar to UV_chip.sh but with improved documentation.

+## to_fas.sh
+A bash script for cleaning up and extracting a FASTA-formatted file from Genome Browser output (?).

 # DATA folder
 All data used for the project:
 ## 60k_array_probe_analysis: